Home » Substance Abuse Treatment » Alcohol

 Quality alcohol addiction treatment begins when you call our team at 1-866-902-2994 – We’re here to help you take your first steps towards a sober life.

 Everyone’s rehab experience will be different based on their individual needs.
 Depending on the severity of your addiction, we may begin treatment with a medically-supervised alcohol detox program so we can closely monitor your body’s response to withdrawal.
-Medication-assisted treatment (MAT) can help you physically and emotionally during the detox phase as you adjust to not having alcohol in your system.
+Medication-assisted treatment (MAT) in Cincinnati can help you physically and emotionally during the detox phase as you adjust to not having alcohol in your system.

 Once detox is completed, the next phase of treatment will typically involve a combination of traditional talk therapies and holistic activities designed to help you replace destructive habits with healthy ones.
 Some of the various therapies we use to treat alcoholism at our state-of-the-art facilities include: